leeper50/compose/README.md

 It provides:
 - Traefik for declarative https routing for web facing services.
 - PocketID & TinyAuth for OAUTH, OIDC, and LDAP support for universal login and route protection.
-- Crowdsec, a MaxMind(TM) geoipfilter, and Vector for intrusion prevention and security.

 All web facing stacks depend on an external network called `proxy`.
 This is used to connect services that provide an http website to traefik.